rayalois22/python-journey/README.md

 # Python Programming For Beginner (Source Code)

 This Python tutorial is based on the codewithmosh.com by a friendly instructor called Mosh Hamedani.
-I will upload the full python tutorial for my learning purrpose and sharng to everyone who is interest to learn Python.
+I will upload the full python tutorial source code for my learning purpose and sharing to everyone who is interest to learn Python.

 Course link: https://codewithmosh.com/p/python-programming-course-beginners